team-monolith-product/image-locality-filter/README.md

 so there is no need to filter nodes based on image locality.

-However, downloading images need a few minutes to complete, and it leads to harminig user experience.
+However, downloading images need a few minutes to complete, and it harms user experience.
-So in some environment, daemonset is used to download images, before the pod is created.
+So in some environment, daemonset is used to download images preemptively.
 In this case, we should prevent pods to be scheduled on nodes without images.

 ## Installation